MarkelCA/TunaDB/README.md

 # sallydb

 Key-value storage written in rust for learning purposes.
-Right now uses a simple length-prefixed encoding for the binary serialization.
-But there's plans to use other strategies such as LSM trees.
+Working on cli and tcp-server implementations.
+Right now uses a simple length-prefixed binary encoding format for the storage files, but there's plans to use other strategies such as LSM trees in the future.

 ## Build